 The researchers looked at the eating habits of 1,993 patients with colon cancer and 2,410 cancer-free participants, and then used a table of food Carotenoids content to determine how much of the various types of Carotenoids each person consumed.

 They weighed this information against cancer occurrence, stage, and prognosis for all study participants.
 The Utah team found that when a daily diet contains ample sources of Lutein – spinach, broccoli, tomatoes, oranges, celery, eggs, and lettuce and other greens are good sources – men and women are 17% less likely to develop colon cancer.
-In addition, they determined that cancer patients whose colon cancer developed before they had reached the age of 67, or whose tumours occurred further up the colon, reaped the most significant benefits from Lutein.
+Also, they determined that cancer patients whose colon cancer developed before they had reached the age of 67, or whose tumours occurred further up the colon, reaped the most significant benefits from Lutein.

 People in the study were between the ages of 30 and 79.
 The researchers were unable to draw any significant correlation between the other types of dietary Carotenoids and reduced risks of colon cancer or improved prognosis.
-However, these other Carotenoids have already shown their ‘colours’ in other ways.
+However, these other Carotenoids have already shown their ‘colours’ in different ways.

 Lycopene, known to protect eyes against age-related disease, also protects prostate cells from cancer (as does Lutein) and is found in Red, Yellow, Orange and Green Vegetables (especially cooked or tinned tomatoes) – Eat the Rainbow!